 Arbitration/mediation can maintain goodwill as it increases the chances of reaching an agreement that will satisfy both parties and allow them to work together in the future.

-“The Chief Ministers and Chief Justices were of the opinion that Courts were not in a position to bear the entire burden of justice system and that a number of disputes lend themselves to resolution by alternative modes such as arbitration, mediation and negotiation.
+In a Conference held in New Delhi on 4th December, 1993 under the Chairmanship of the then Prime Minister of India and presided over by the Chief Justice of India, the following Resolution was adopted :- “The Chief Ministers and Chief Justices were of the opinion that Courts were not in a position to bear the entire burden of justice system and that a number of disputes lend themselves to resolution by alternative modes such as arbitration, mediation and negotiation.
 They emphasised the desirability of disputants taking advantage of alternative dispute resolution which provided procedural flexibility, saved valuable time and money and avoided the stress of a conventional trial”.